GKN: 2020s

 On 9 July 2021, 422 workers of GKN's factory in Florence, Italy were notified that the factory was to be closed the next Monday.
 The same day, the unions organized a demonstration in front of the factory, and then occupied it.
 A workers' collective was formed with the objective of taking a shareholding in the business.

 In March 2023, Melrose announced that it would demerge GKN Automotive and GKN Powder Metallurgy as Dowlais Group.
 On 29 January 2025, it was announced that American Axle had made an offer worth US$1.4 billion to acquire Dowlais.
 The transaction was approved by the shareholders of American Axle on 15 July 2025 and by the shareholders of Dowlais Group on 22 July 2025.
 It was expected to complete during the fourth quarter of 2025.

+Garden Grove chemical leak

+In May 2026, a leak of methyl methacrylate at the GKN Aerospace plant in Garden Grove, California, forced the evacuation of over 50,000 residents in the immediate area due to the risk of the 34000 USgal tank either spilling over or exploding.

 Operations

 The company is organised as follows: